Jesterhearts/hop-hash/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the MIT license or the Apache License (Version 2.0), at your option.